Code-Institute-Submissions/MS-One/README.md

 ratio class were added here to ensure a more pleasant viewing experience.
 Bootstrap documentation was followed here and no issues arose.
 For the nav collapse, an icon (in this case I chose the buffer icon as it resembles the normal 3 bars icon but in a more 3d way) is wrapped in a button with data attributes that are targeted by bootstraps java script links.
 The icon is styled in my css sheet to add visibility.

+My favicon worked when running my code locally but wasn't showing when launching my page from the live version.
+This was because the link elements provided by
+[Favicon.io](https://favicon.io/) refer to their images using absolute file paths which doesn't work with github pages.
+After changing all the link paths to relaative, my favicon displayed in my live page.
 ## Deployment
 Deployment was done through github pages and followed this procedure.
 * Logging on to github and opening my repository -> clicking on the settings tab -> scrolling down to the "GitHub Pages" section -> Under the "Source" heading the master branch was